ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 ## Remote SSH access

-The network is set up, VMs have nice, stable IP addresses and domain names.
+The network is set up, the VMs have stable IP addresses and domain names.
-Now we would like to be able to log into them from the host machine with SSH.
+Now we would like to be able to access them from the host machine via SSH.

-A VM set up from a cloud image already has an SSH server up and running.
+A VM that was set up from a cloud image already has an SSH server up and running.
 However, by default it is configured to reject login-based attempts.
 We must authenticate using a public key, which must be preconfigured on the VM.

-On your host machine, if you don't already have an SSH key (see if you have an `~/.ssh/id_rsa.pub` or a similar file ending with `.pub`), you can generate it using:
+Make sure you have an SSH key prepared on the host machine (`~/.ssh/id_rsa.pub`).
+If not, run:

 ```
 ssh-keygen
 ```

 This will generate a keypair: a private key (`~/.ssh/id_rsa`) and a public key (`~/.ssh/id_rsa.pub`).
-We must now authorize the public key inside the VM by adding it to VM's `~/.ssh/authorized_keys` file.
+We must now authorize this public key inside the VM by adding it to VM's `~/.ssh/authorized_keys` file.

 If you're already running the VM, you can do this manually: just append the contents of your `~/.ssh/id_rsa.pub` file to the VM's `~/.ssh/authorized_keys` file (create it if it doesn't exist).